alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

   homeLibraries = "path/to/my/package.agda-lib";
 }
 ```
-multiple libraries can be passed in by separating them with newlines.
+Multiple libraries can be passed in by separating them with newlines.

 Agda will not by default use these libraries.
 To tell agda to use the library we have some options:
 - Call `agda` with the library flag:
 ```
 $ agda -l standard-library -i .
 MyFile.agda
 ```
-- Write a `.agda-lib` file for the project you are working on which may look like:
+- Write a `my-library.agda-lib` file for the project you are working on which may look like:
 ```
 name: my-library
 include: .